Clue355/Java_Cheat_Sheet/basics.md

     String formatedString = String.format("hello my name is %s.
 I listen to %m.", name, music);
     // this is another way to concatinate strings where u specify a %s. %d for integer, %f for double, %c for character, and %b for boolean
-    // then put in order what value you want in that place in order at the end that is seperated with a comma }
+    // then put in order what value you want in that place in order at the end that is seperated with a comma System.out.printf("hello %s", name);
+    // this is a shorthand way to do string format
+  }
 }
 ```